collabnix/kubelabs/Rollouts101/rollouts-lab.md

 This can also be done via the UI.

 This covers splitting traffic based on traffic percentage.
 There are a lot of extension to this topic, and a full list of possibilities can be found in the [official docs](https://argoproj.github.io/argo-rollouts/getting-started/#summary).

+Next, let's look at a combination of both: header and traffic percentage splitting.

+## Combine splitting

+To allow a certain percentage of select clients to get your new application version, you must mix header-based and traffic-based routing.
+Since both methods use linkerd, that is the base requirement for this split.
+However, this is also the most complicated way to split traffic.

+In terms of the order, header-based splitting will come into effect before traffic-based splitting.
+This is because header-based splitting starts in the load balancer, which means that the splitting happens before the request reaches the cluster, whereas traffic splitting happens after the request reaches the cluster.
+Therefore, it is impossible to split based on traffic first.